 Le Devant does not breed only chickens and guinea fowl, but also sheep and pigs, particularly in order to restore rapidly the biological balance on the meadow.
 “The choice for sheep was easy to make because they can co-exist well with chickens,” explains Christophe Perraut.
 The breeding of Bayeux pigs, a crossing between the Norman and Berkshire breed, which had until recently been threatened with extension, breathed even more life into the farm.

 In the meantime, Le Devant is part of the bigger story called Pleasures.
 Pleasures is the connecting, umbrella brand synonymous with quality and sustainability.
-It comprises all quality products and services with a common logo under the same house style: the three brasseries (Pakhuis in Ghent, Dock's in Antwerp, and La Quincaillerie in Brussels), ‘Le Devant’ farm and the guesthouse ‘Laudonie’ in France, all ‘Le Devant’ farm products (Bresse chicken AOP, guinea fowl, Bayeux pigs, Hampshire Down lambs), Principale beer (pale and brown), Kara Savi & Vertes des Bardières oysters, Piollot champagne, wines,...
+It comprises all quality products and services with a common logo under the same house style: two brasseries (Pakhuis in Ghent and La Quincaillerie in Brussels), Pleasures Boutique, ‘Le Devant’ farm and the guesthouse ‘Laudonie’ in France, all ‘Le Devant’ farm products (Bresse chicken AOP, guinea fowl, Bayeux pigs, Hampshire Down lambs), Principale beer (pale and brown), Kara Savi & Vertes des Bardières oysters, Piollot champagne, wines,...